sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Mammogram-/README.md

 alpah       = 1300
 sigmoid     = 8
 </pre>
-Depending on these parameters in [augmentor] section, it will generate hflipped, rotated, shrinked, sheared, elastic-transformed images and masks from the original images and masks in the folders specified by image_datapath and mask_datapath in [train] and [eval] sections.<br>
+Depending on these parameters in [augmentor] section, it will generate rotated, shrinked, sheared, elastic-transformed images and masks from the original images and masks in the folders specified by image_datapath and mask_datapath in [train] and [eval] sections.<br>